 First, may I apologise to the right hon.
 Gentleman for last week mistakenly believing him to be someone who wanted to break up our United Kingdom?
 I unreservedly withdraw that aspersion.
 I know that he and I want to keep our Union together.
 On the quarantine issue, however, I must say to him that I think it is very sensible for this country to have measures in place to protect our population from vectors of disease coming back into the UK from abroad.
 That is the right thing to do.

 I assure the Prime Minister that there will be a warm welcome for his measures today in Rugby, not only from the pubs and restaurants but in particular from the town centre traders.
-To accommodate 2-metre social distancing, there are works under way to provide an unwelcome one-way system and the removal of on-street parking.
+To accommodate 2 metre social distancing, there are works under way to provide an unwelcome one-way system and the removal of on-street parking.
 The welcome move to 1 metre on 4 July means that those measures will no longer be necessary and that it will be easier for customers to get into our town centre and spend money with our fantastic local retailers.

 I certainly encourage customers to go to the fantastic local retailers in Rugby, and I am delighted that these measures obviate the need for the cursed one-way system that my hon.
 Friend describes.

-We do welcome the restrictions being eased up, and a number of businesses across my constituency and along the south bank, including in the hospitality, leisure and cultural sectors, will see this as a step in the right direction, but it will still be hard for them.
+We do welcome the restrictions being eased up, and a number of businesses across my constituency and along the south bank, including those in the hospitality, leisure and cultural sectors, will see this as a step in the right direction, but it will still be hard for them.
 Businesses need to see detailed guidelines now.
 Research by the Federation of Small Businesses shows that the vast majority of small businesses say they will need to make changes in their premises for this to work, but there will be significant costs attached to that.
-What can the Government do to support small restaurants, cafés, hairdressers and other small businesses employing 10 or fewer people, whose balance sheets have been so impacted over the last few months, to make necessary adjustments to make their staff and customers safe?
+What can the Government do to help small restaurants, cafés, hairdressers and other small businesses employing 10 or fewer people, whose balance sheets have been so impacted over the last few months, to make necessary adjustments to keep their staff and customers safe?

 As the hon.
 Lady knows, businesses have been eligible for £25,000 in grants.
-We have had 11 million people supported under the coronavirus job retention scheme and spent huge amounts of money— £26 billion in bounce-back loans alone.
+We have had 11 million people supported under the coronavirus job retention scheme and spent huge amounts of money— £26 billion in bounce back loans alone.
 We will support businesses large and small for the duration of this crisis, but the best way to get all the hairdressers and nail bars—all these businesses—back on their feet as fast as possible is to make sure that we continue to depress the virus, keep it under control and keep the incidence down, and that way we will go forward.
 Our vision for the country is to try to get back to normality for as many as possible as fast as possible.

 I warmly welcome my right hon.
 Friend’s statement.
-I am looking forward on 4 July to dropping in at the Wheatsheaf in Ewell to thank them for moving from being a great hub of the local community to a great virtual hub of the local community in the last few weeks.
+I am looking forward to dropping in at the Wheatsheaf in Ewell on 4 July to thank them for moving from being a great hub of the local community to being a great virtual hub of the local community in the last few weeks.
 However, my right hon.
 Friend and I both represent a large number of people who work in the creative industries, and although today’s announcement is very welcome, it is inevitable that many parts of those industries, such as the exhibitions sector and small theatres, will still be held back for a period of time.
 Can my right hon Friend assure me that he, the Chancellor and other Ministers will continue to look at ways in which we can ease the pressure on one of our most essential sectors?

 My right hon.
 Friend is a great champion of those industries and, as I have said to colleagues in the House already, we are doing a huge amount to engage with them and to support them.